-Our car loan calculator tells you how much you might be able to spend on a car.
-We only need to know three things:
+Our car finance calculator is a simple way to find out how much you might be able to spend on a car.
+Our user-friendly tool only needs to know three pieces of information:

 Now that you know how much you might be able to borrow, the next steps are up to you.
 You can:

-How long your finance agreement should last, and how much you’d like to repay each month, depends on your personal budget.
+How long your car finance agreement should last, and how much you’d like to repay each month, depends very much on your personal circumstances and what you can afford.
+It’s worth thinking forward to see if you think you’ll have other major costs during the loan period, such as a house purchase.

-Paying the loan off over a shorter period – like two years – will mean larger monthly repayments, but will reduce the total sum you pay back.
-Paying less each month over a longer period – like four years – may make it easier to get the car you need and make your payments more affordable, but the total amount you pay (see our APR example at the top of the page) will increase.
+Paying the loan off over a shorter period such as two years will mean larger monthly repayments, but will also reduce the total sum you pay back.
+Paying less each month over a longer period – like four years – may make your payments more affordable, but the total amount you pay (see our APR example at the top of the page) will increase.
+To summarise, longer loan lengths can help reduce monthly payments but will cost more overall due to interest.
+Shorter loan lengths will come with higher monthly repayments, but cost less overall.

 You can tweak the options in our car loan calculator to find a monthly cost that works for you.